"It sounds like Johnathan has written a soundtrack to a sequel film for 'That Thing You Do,' if there ever were to be one."

 Johnathan began playing guitar at age 10 and writing songs in his early teens.
 Though he dabbled with guitar lessons, he’s mostly self-taught.
 After graduating from the Department of Public Relations at Belmont University in Nashville, he stayed in Music City to further his music career.

 Lyrically, Johnathan draws upon emotions from life experiences and the wistful yearnings of youth.
-His persistence and vision has paid off; at the tender age of 17, he opened for Joey Molland of Badfinger.
-He’s played guitar for Micky Dolenz of The Monkees, The Explorers Club, British Invasion legend Billy J. Kramer, and Kurt Baker (of Little Steven’s Wicked Cool Records.)
+His persistence and vision have paid off; at the tender age of 17, he opened for Joey Molland of Badfinger.
+He’s played guitar for Micky Dolenz of The Monkees, performed/recorded with Richard Barone (of The Bongos,) The Explorers Club, British Invasion legend Billy J. Kramer, and Kurt Baker (of Little Steven’s Wicked Cool Records.)
 He is endorsed by G7th Capo Company and received their first-ever prototype 12-string guitar capo.